Dparkerii/practiceMEANstack/README.md

 # practiceMEANstack

-Basic MEAN stack showing a simple CRUD application Only has basic functionality between back and front end
+Basic MEAN stack showing a simple CRUD application.
+Only has basic functionality between back and front end